Quantum Chameleons: Chameleon forces from the path integral

 The first term in Eq.~\eqref{eq:delE_full} is the \textit{classical} force, pictured in Fig.~\ref{fig:Diags}\textit{i}.
 This term does not involve relativistic retardation and only requires to solve the background equation of motion.
-When for instance $A(\phi)=y \phi$, $V(\phi)=\frac{1}{2}m^2\phi^2$, one recovers exactly the Yukawa force (note one can use $\langle \phi \rangle(x)= y \int d^4x' i\Delta(x,x') J(x') $).
-This method of calculation gives the same result as those starting from the classical stress-energy tensor used in \cite{Brax:2014zta}.
+When for instance $A(\phi)=y \phi$, $V(\phi)=\frac{1}{2}m^2\phi^2$, one recovers exactly the Yukawa force (note one can use $\langle \phi \rangle(x)= y \int d^4x' i\Delta(x,x') J(x') $) giving the same result as in \cite{Brax:2014zta}.